Australian College of Rural and Remote Medicine (ACRRM). Clinical guidelines for mobile devices. Current (freely accessible website)

 The Clinical guidelines for mobile devices provide rural doctors with a handheld decision support tool, accessible within two minutes at point of contact with the patient, to guide immediate clinical management.
 These are available for download to all mobile device operating systems (with touch screens) as well as computers, laptops, tablets and iPads by using the iSiloTM software.
 Includes the ACRRM Primary Curriculum - Fourth Edition and ACRRM Advanced Specialised Training Curricula.

-Mitchell G, Zhang J, Burridge L, Senior H, Miller E, Young S, Donald M, Jackson C. Case conferences between general practitioners and specialist teams to plan end-of-life care of people with end stage heart failure and lung disease: An exploratory pilot study.
+Mitchell G, Zhang J, Burridge L, Senior H, Miller E, Young S, et al. Case conferences between general practitioners and specialist teams to plan end-of-life care of people with end stage heart failure and lung disease: An exploratory pilot study.
 BMC Palliat Care.
 2014 May 5;13:24. (free full text journal article)

 We report a pilot study of case conferences between the patient's GP and specialist staff to facilitate care planning for people with end stage heart failure or non-malignant lung disease in a regional health service in Queensland Australia.
 This pilot study is the initial step in the development and testing of a complex intervention based on a model of integrated care.
 A single case conference involving the patient's heart or lung failure team is associated with significant reductions in service utilization, apparently by improving case coordination, enhancing symptom management and assessing and managing carer needs.